Date of Award:

 Further research is necessary to determine those common denominators that aid individuals to be productive, positive, and successful in solving life's tasks.

-Genasci, John Edmund, "Investigation of One Aspect of Initiative That Is Subsumed Under Self-concept and Its Relationship to Performance" (1971).
-All Graduate Theses and Dissertations.
+Genasci, John Edmund, "Investigation of One Aspect of Initiative That Is Subsumed Under Self-Concept and Its Relationship to Performance" (1971).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5664.